 I have no clue what Phusion Passenger is, but this paragraph stood out to me:

 “The only oddity along the way I discovered with the migration to Phusion Passenger was that inline Slim HTML templates no longer appeared to work and required that template specifications reside in the standard application/views folder.
 Not a bad thing, but it did have me scratching my head for awhile.”

-His reasoning on why he uses urxvt is similar.
-It’s not “top 10 reasons you need to switch to urxvt” or “a history of terminal emulators”; it’s simply his undogmatic observations on the topic.
+His post on why he uses urxvt is similar.
+It’s not “top 10 reasons you need to switch to urxvt”, but simply his undogmatic observations on a piece of software he enjoys.

-In the UTCS department and in the tech community in general, it is generally encouraged to have a personal website.
-Students even receive a little corner of the cs.utexas website.
-Most students use their web development skills and free hosting to publicize their resume, perhaps throwing a few buzzwords and a github link on there too.
-The point is to show off to companies that they are so passionate about computer science that they took time out of their weekend to make a cute portfolio.
+College computer science departments encourage students to have a personal website.
+At UT Austin, we even get a little corner of the cs.utexas website.
+Most students use their web development skills and free hosting to frame their resume in a Bootstrap template and some buzzwords.
+They see their website as a way to show off to companies that they are so passionate about computer science that they took time out of their weekend to make a working portfolio.

-A personal website is something over 3 billion people can access.
-This is a chance to show some random Argentenian who stumbles into your site your conspiracy theory on why the government controls the weather, a chance to express your frustration over the FDA approval process and your thought-provoking ideas to fix it, a chance to write a dumb essay on personal websites and convince some Ukranian hacker searching for vulnerabilities in your site to start a blog about yerba mate.
+A personal website is something over three billion people can access.
+This is a chance to show some random Argentenian your conspiracy theory on how the government controls the weather, a chance to express a minority opinion some stranger will find refuge in, a chance to write a dumb essay on personal websites and convince some Ukranian hacker scanning for vulnerabilities to start a blog about succulents.

 I’m not trying to shit on people who use their website as a recruiting tool.
 I’m just trying to say that a personal website is a powerful medium of self-expression.
 It gives you insight as to how someone else, oftentimes someone in a radically different situation than you, is figuring out how and why to live, and I find it crazy that people don’t utilize them more.